paulshorey/NYCDA/notes/javascript_dom_query.md

 ## Javascript - DOM Query Selectors

-#### HTML3: getElementByID()

-Before HTML5 and jQuery, it was very hard to select things with Javascript.
-Your options were to scale the hierarchy manually, or get it by ID:
+#### Getting only ONE result

+Use one of these ways, and you will end up with the first matching element:

     document.body.children.form.login_form.children.username
     document.getElementById("username")
+    document.querySelector("[name=username]")

+You will then be able to use it directly, like this:

+    document.getElementById("username").value = "my_so_clever";

 ----

-#### HTML4: much easier!

-Now there are many ways to select an element in the browser:

-    document.getElementsByTagName()
-    document.getElementsByClassName()

-But most importantly, you can now select stuff in Javascript using CSS Selectors:

-    document.querySelectorAll(".selected")
-    document.querySelector("div.about_me > div.selected")
-    document.querySelector("[name=username]")
+#### Getting multiple elements

+Use one of these techniques to select a list of elements - you will get ALL matching elements, as an Array:

+    document.querySelectorAll("input")
+    document.getElementsByTagName("button")
+    document.getElementsByClassName(".selected")

 ---
-#### HTML5: also makes things much better, in other ways.

----

-#### jQuery makes things even easier
+#### We will soon learn about jQuery

-But its more than just "queries", because with querySelector, you can very easily select things using CSS queries.
-JQuery opens up a whole world of useful functions, loops, and animations.
+It does more than just "queries".
+With querySelector, you can very easily select things using CSS queries, and you should use that if possible.
+But, jQuery will not only give you the element, but will inject many useful functions and variables into it, for your convenience.

-But first, this is how you would select something using jQuery:
+This is how you would select something using jQuery:

     $(".selected")
     $("div.about_me > .selected")
     $("[name=username]")

-As you can see, there is no advantage to jQuery if all you need to do is access the DOM easily.
-You can already do that with HTML5